luqianhui/blog/index.md

 Hello, Welcome to the blog of Qianhui LU.
+The best way to learn is to share with others.

 I write down all I learned on data science here.

-# The Journal to Data Science
+## The Journal to Data Science

 My learning reference:
 [Practical deep learning for coders](https://course.fast.ai/)